ReluctantHacker/notes/GaoKaoNotes/dataStructure/mathAlgorithm.md

 # Find prime
 ## Trial division algorithm
-This Algorithm is saying that all the factors of a number n must smaller than n^(0.5).
-This is because of a simple logic:
+This Algorithm is saying that all the factors of a number n must be complementary with another factor.
+So there must be half of all of the factors are smaller(or squal to) than n^(0.5).
+Another half of all are bigger(or euqal to) than n^(0.5).
+The simple logic is like below:
 ```
 for
 a * b = n